top of page

 Paleo-Orthodoxy

 The Methodist theologian Thomas C. Oden (1931–2016) first coined paleo-orthodoxy.
 He combined three Greek words: palaio (G3820, "old" or "ancient"), orthos (G3717, "straight" or "correct"), and doxa (G1391, "valuable opinion").
-To put it all together, paleo-orthodoxy refers to correct teaching with ancient Christian origins.
+Therefore, paleo-orthodoxy refers to correct teaching with ancient Christian origins.
 We may also expand the concept to include all "straight and valuable" doctrines shared by Christians worldwide throughout church history, especially starting with the Council of Nicaea (AD 325), the Council of Constantinople (AD 381), and the Council of Chalcedon (AD 451).
 Paul of Tarsus said the church is "the pillar and foundation of the truth" (1 Tim.
 3:15); not so much a union of conflicting traditions and beliefs, but a unity of disciples who worship God "in the Spirit and in truth" (John 4:23).
 Incidentally, Vincent of Lérins (d. c.
 AD 450) wrote:

 Moreover, in the universal church, all possible care must be taken that we hold that faith which has been believed everywhere, always, by all.
 That is indeed and, in the strictest sense, "universal," which, as the name itself and the reason of the thing declare, comprehends all universally.
 We shall observe this rule if we follow universality, antiquity, and consent.
 We shall follow universality if we confess that one faith to be accurate, which the whole church throughout the world confesses; antiquity, if we in no wise depart from those interpretations which it is manifest were notoriously held by our holy ancestors and fathers; consent, in like manner, if in antiquity itself we adhere to the consentient definitions and determinations of all, or at the least of almost all pastors and theologians (adapt.
 Rea, p.
 40).